FarhangAmaji/versatileAnn/devDocs/projectTodos.md

     - make sure specialModesStep and commonStep are similar
     - add restructureNeeded to todos

-# after current dev spring
+# after current dev sprint
 # major
 - universal seed in dataprep and BrazingTorch; it should not mess the funcs which take seed as arg; ofc it seems easy to solve it with `if` seed as arg is None then use universal seed; maybe load should set universal seed too
 - brazingTorch should be separated from the rest of the project